Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-By the inequality $\|f\|_\infty\le\kappa \|f\|_K$, strong convergence guarantees uniform convergence.
-Moreover, as shown in \cite{smale2007learning}, if the kernel $K\in C^{2k}(\Omega\times\Omega)$, then strong convergence implies convergence in the $C^k(\Omega)$ norm, where $C^k(\Omega)$ denotes the space of $k$-order continuously differentiable functions on $\Omega$, equipped with the norm $\|f\|_{C^k(\Omega)}=\sum_{|\alpha|\le k}\Vert D^\alpha f\Vert_\infty$.
-Accordingly, strong convergence typically implies that the estimator approximates both the minimizer itself and its higher-order derivatives.
+\end{theorem} Many spherical data sets in geophysics, meteorology, and climate science arise from complex physical systems and are often governed, at least implicitly, by underlying partial differential equations.
+In such settings, it is not sufficient to merely fit the observed data well; one also seeks predictions that are physically consistent \cite{Karniadakis2021Physics}.
+Such consistency is often reflected in local differential relations and global balance laws, including conservation and flux constraints \cite{hansen2023learning}.
+Because these structures depend explicitly on derivatives of the solution, accurate recovery of the minimizer and its derivatives is essential for producing physically meaningful predictions.
+However, controlling only the excess risk does not, in general, guarantee convergence of higher-order derivatives.
+When $r = \frac{m}{2s(d-1)}$, strong convergence ensures that the $m$-th order weak derivatives converge at the optimal rate.
+This provides a rigorous basis for recovering derivative-based physical structure, even when the underlying governing law is not explicitly known.

 Previous work has established strong convergence in various settings, including least-squares regression \cite{ying2008online,tarres2014online,guo2019fast} and robust regression \cite{guo2024optimality}.
-However, the above analyses are based on the classical kernel SGD algorithm, which requires handling all sample pairs $\{(X_i,X_j)\}_{1\le i<j\le n}$, leading to computational complexity $\mathcal{O}(n^2)$ and storage complexity $\mathcal{O}(n)$.
+The above analyses are based on the classical kernel SGD algorithm, which requires handling all sample pairs $\{(X_i,X_j)\}_{1\le i<j\le n}$, leading to computational complexity $\mathcal{O}(n^2)$ and memory $\mathcal{O}(n)$.
 Such excessive costs severely limit its applicability to large-scale problems.
 Moreover, existing large-scale kernel methods \cite{rudi2018fast,abedsoltan2023toward} have focused primarily on convergence in excess risk, leaving the development of efficient algorithms that achieve optimal strong convergence rates largely unexplored.
 In contrast, our work establishes T-kernel SGD, which is both computationally and memory efficient, and achieves capacity-dependent optimal rates (see, e.g., \cite{blanchard2018optimal}) for strong convergence up to logarithmic factors.